What does Coinbase see in the Compound crypto lending platform?

 At its heart, it's a centralised cryptocurrency lending platform.
 Borrowers can put up cryptocurrency as collateral and then borrow off it.
 If price fluctuations drop the value of collateral lower than the amount borrowed, some of that collateral is automatically liquidated to equalise the amounts.
 So far so normal.
 The difference is that liquidated assets are sold on Compound's own market, with a liquidation discount to incentivise arbitrageurs to pick up some discount liquidated coins.

 Also, anyone can become a lender, similar to peer-to-peer lending platforms.
-The main idea behind Compound is that it gives people a relatively safe and effective way to put their crypto assets to work and earn interest.
+The main idea behind Compound is that it gives people a relatively safe and effective way to put their crypto assets to work and earn yield.
 Lenders can choose to trigger a liquidation protocol anytime they want, essentially swapping their lent amount for borrower collateral or to withdraw their investment in about 15 seconds flat.

 It's a centralised platform though, and rather than directly connecting lenders and borrowers, it pools assets, allowing both the lender and borrower side of the equation to freely interact with and withdraw from the market whenever they want, without affecting others.
-The protocol algorithmically sets interest rates for each accepted currency, based on supply and demand for that coin within the market.
+The protocol algorithmically sets rates for each accepted currency, based on supply and demand for that coin within the market.
 With a large enough user base, this should help pull anomalies, such as spikes in demand for one particular coin, back to the middle and maintain stability for both lenders and borrowers.

 It's an Ethereum-based platform, but the protocol is meant to be low work and low cost.
 Despite being a centralised platform, it also includes a governance structure for platform token holders, rather than the company itself.